Purpleknife/TinyURLs/README.md

 - [X] They can login or register to save their generated tiny URLs.
 - [X] They can delete or edit the URLs.
 - [X] They can see how many times their tiny URL was clicked.
-- [X] When they click on a tiny UR;, they're redirect to its long URL.
+- [X] When they click on a tiny URL, they're redirect to its long URL.
 - [X] They can see how many times the URL was clicked and when was the last visit.

 ## Testing with Jest